 Shay Conroy (she/her) is a Canadian-Māori photographer who develops intimate long term documentary projects and is a contributing photojournalist.
-Drawing upon lived experiences of growing up in a low-income, blue-collar environment, Shay is passionate in advocating for those experiencing disabilities, mental health, addictions and poverty through visual storytelling.
+Drawing upon lived experiences of growing up in a low-income, blue-collar environment, Shay is passionate in advocating for those experiencing disabilities, mental health, addictions and poverty.
 With a patient and quiet approach, her work explores themes of questioning home, community, identity, belonging, and reconnection.
 Early on, she found photography as a coping mechanism and a method of vulnerable communication.
-Through her practice and life, she’s found empowering therapeutic outlets by using her photo practice to process, document, find connection and even escapism.
+Through her practice and life, she’s found empowering therapeutic outlets by using her photo practice to process, document, find connection and at times, escapism.

-In her day to day life, Shay enjoys time with her dog, trains, breakfast food and large bodies of water.
-Based in her hometown of Oshawa, Ontario, Canada, Shay works within the Greater Toronto Area and is willing to go anywhere.
+Shay loves time with her dog, eating breakfast food, travelling by train, and being near large bodies of water.
+Currently based in her hometown of Oshawa, Ontario, Canada, Shay works within the Greater Toronto Area and is willing to go pretty much anywhere.

 Available for assignments and commissions.